Bill Nuti: NCR Corporation

 When Nuti joined NCR in 2005 its compound annual growth rate over the eight years following the spinoff was less than 1 percent.

 Nuti spent 2006-10 restructuring the company's entire supply chain.
 In January 2007, NCR announced a spinoff of Teradata, the company's data-warehousing business, which was completed on October 1, 2007.
 In 2009, NCR announced that its headquarters would move from Dayton, Ohio to Atlanta, Georgia.
 Nuti explained the decision in a 2012 interview: “The decision was good for the company long term, but we made it with a heavy heart.”

 In 2011, NCR started making investments in developing the company vision.
 NCR made a number of acquisitions including Radiant in 2011, Retalix in 2013, and Digital Insight in 2014.

 In November 2015, NCR announced a strategic partnership with Blackstone, which NCR said would accelerate its “ongoing strategic transformation into an integrated software and services company.”
 The agreement called for affiliates of Blackstone to invest $820 million in NCR in the form of perpetual convertible preferred shares.
 NCR used the Blackstone investment to help fund a share repurchase through a self-tender offer for $1 billion of its common stock.

 As of 2016, NCR had $1.8 billion in software revenue and $600 million in cloud revenue, up from zero as recently as 2010.
 Its non-GAAP operating income increased from $383 million in 2010 to $840 million in 2016.

-On March 22, 2018, Nuti announced he is stepping down from the position of NCR's CEO due to health reasons.
+On March 22, 2018, Nuti announced he was stepping down from the position of NCR's CEO for health reasons.